pingidentity/pingdirectory-go-client/configurationapi/docs/AddLocalDbBackendRequest.md

 ### NewAddLocalDbBackendRequest

-`func NewAddLocalDbBackendRequest(backendName string, schemas []EnumlocalDbBackendSchemaUrn, writabilityMode EnumbackendWritabilityModeProp, dbDirectory string, importTempDirectory string, backendID string, enabled bool, baseDN []string, ) *AddLocalDbBackendRequest`
+`func NewAddLocalDbBackendRequest(backendName string, schemas []EnumlocalDbBackendSchemaUrn, backendID string, enabled bool, baseDN []string, ) *AddLocalDbBackendRequest`

 NewAddLocalDbBackendRequest instantiates a new AddLocalDbBackendRequest object This constructor will assign default values to properties that have it defined,